georgtree/SpiceGenTcl/README.md

 ```tcl
 lappend auto_path "path to SpiceGenTcl package"
 ```
-Package is written in pure Tcl with relying on Tcllib and ticklecharts.
+Package is written in pure Tcl with relying on Tcllib and ticklecharts, tcl version is 9.0.
 The only necessary external dependency is the simulator itself.

 - [Ngspice](https://ngspice.sourceforge.io/download.html)